h-bar/demofi-api/README.md

   {
     "id": null
   }
-  Save data to the database.
+  Save data to database.
 Data id is returned as the response

 - ```JSON